Most Decatur city water homeowners don't need a water softener

 SimPure DB20P-3KDF — 3-Stage KDF Whole-House Filter

-The KDF media is the right choice for Decatur's industrial contamination.
-Unlike standard carbon filters, KDF removes iron, lead, nickel, chromium, and hydrogen sulfide through a redox reaction — the correct approach for Tennessee River industrial runoff.
-The CTO carbon stage handles chloramine.
-Three individual pressure gauges let you monitor each stage.
+KDF media removes iron, lead, nickel, chromium, and heavy metals through redox — the right approach for Tennessee River industrial runoff.
+Standard carbon filters don't do this.
+CTO carbon stage handles chlorine and VOCs.
+Three individual pressure gauges for per-stage monitoring.

 Shop SimPure DB20P-3KDF →